Block Cipher modes of Operation

 - CBC works well for input greater than b bits.

 - CBC is a good authentication mechanism.

-- Better resistive nature towards cryptanalsis than ECB.
+- Better resistive nature towards cryptanalysis than ECB.

 Disadvantages of CBC –

-- Parallel encryption is not possible since every encryption requires previous cipher.
+- Parallel encryption is not possible since every encryption requires a previous cipher.

 Cipher Feedback Mode (CFB) –

-In this mode the cipher is given as feedback to the next block of encryption with some new specifications: first an initial vector IV is used for first encryption and output bits are divided as set of sandb-s bits the left hand side sbits are selected and are applied an XOR operation with plaintext bits.
-The result given as input to a shift register and the process continues.
-The encryption and decryption process for the same is shown below, both of them use encryption algorithm.
+In this mode the cipher is given as feedback to the next block of encryption with some new specifications: first, an initial vector IV is used for first encryption and output bits are divided as a set of sandb-s bits the left-hand side sbits are selected and are applied an XOR operation with plaintext bits.
+The result is given as input to a shift register and the process continues.
+The encryption and decryption process for the same is shown below, both of them use encryption algorithms.

 Advantages of CFB –